 Characteristics of the staff participants

 Table 1 shows the general characteristics of the participants.
 Among 300 participants, 204 were males and 96 were females.
 The mean age of the staff was 40.5 ± 10.0 years and there was a significant difference between genders (p < 0.001).
 Among staff, the mean of BMI, WC, SBP and DBP were higher in males than in females (p < 0.01 at least for all cases).
 Based on blood pressure and blood glucose concentrations, 34.7% and 14.2% of the IOC staff were hypertensive and diabetic.
 Regarding biochemical parameters, the mean level of TC and LDL were higher in male staff; whereas mean TG and HDL were slightly higher in female staff but the differences were not statistically significant between the genders.
 About 78% of the IOC staff were used to Inadequate and 21.3% of the IOC were used to either medium or adequate physical activity.
 About 15.3% of the IOC staff were used to smoking.

-Table 1 : general characteristics of the participants
+Table is showing only the average numbers

+Please make one table showing the exact number and the other table showing cross tabulation using SPSS where the male and female ratios can be presented.
+Table 1 : General characteristics of the participants.

+In this table all the parameters are signifiucant ?